 Thor touched a hand to the back of hers, feeling how his hair was splayed through the fingers of her other.
 "I needed Loki.
 I needed him those last weeks to alter the tide.
 A wave had grown, had come to crush all in its path, and Loki…Loki was the only thing to stop it.

 "He called down those dreadful things to slay that cruel ruler of an even crueler people.
-Many do not realize when in the company of those you've prided yourself on killing, you see not the glory you have earned; you see only the error your hands have calculated."
+Many do not realize when in the company of those you've prided yourself on killing, you eventually come to see not the glory you have earned, but rather you see only the error your hands have calculated.
+It’s taken me too long to learn that."

 "You are a smart woman, you know."